List of Raising Hope episodes

-Raising Hope is an American comedy television series created by Greg Garcia that premiered on Fox on September 21, 2010.
-Season 1 of the half-hour single-camera comedy aired on Tuesdays at 9 pm ET/PT.
+Raising Hope is an American television sitcom created by Greg Garcia that premiered on Fox on September 21, 2010.
+Season 1 of the half-hour single-camera television series aired on Tuesdays at 9 pm ET/PT.
 From the beginning of Season 2, Raising Hope moved to the new time slot of Tuesdays at 9:30 pm EP/PT.
 In Season 4, the show aired on Fridays at 9pm EST, until switching to 9:30pm on January 24, 2014.
 In March 2014, the show was cancelled.